 Medical Student, Rush Medical College, Chicago, Illinois.
 Nathan Pierce '07.
 Biomedical Sciences minor.

 Medical Scientist Training Program, Chicago, Illinois.
-Benjamin Thompson '04, Caroline Marty '03, Scott Mendelson '00.
+Benjamin Thompson '04, Scott Mendelson '00.

 Medical Student, Johns Hopkins University School of Medicine, Baltimore, Maryland.
 Derek Papp '01.